bSchnepp/FeralBoot/README.md

 FeralBoot (it's own sources) is distributed under the terms of the MIT license.
 See 'LICENSE' for details.
 FeralBoot requires external software (gnu-efi) however, which is distributed under the terms of the BSD 3-clause license.
 See 'LICENSE_THIRDPARTY' for details on that code.
 That file should be distributed with binary releases, for legal reasons.
+(Need to go through and grep through all the files in gnu-efi, so probably more than that is needed.)

+I'll end up replacing GNU-EFI with a clang-oriented alternative sometime.